lukewhrit/spacebin/README.md

 ## License

-Spirit is licensed under the Apache 2.0 license.
+Spacebin is licensed under the Apache 2.0 license.
 A copy of this license can be found within the [`LICENSE`](LICENSE) file.